ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 "It's working," Silviana gasped.
 "The old bonds are remembering themselves."

-The chamber filled with light—not the silver radiance of Alanyi alone, but something richer and more complex.
-Gold and silver intertwined, justice and mercy dancing together in perfect harmony.
+The chamber filled with light—not the golden radiance of Alanyi alone, but something richer and more complex.
+Silver and gold intertwined, justice and mercy dancing together in perfect harmony.
 The very air began to sing with power, and Gond felt another presence stirring—vast, ancient, and filled with righteous fury.

 *Sister,* Turin's voice rumbled through the chamber, speaking directly to Alanyi through their shared connection. *It has been too long.*